 Some hazards include shock, fire, and explosions.
-Shock can be caused by falling into machinery or by being in a vehicle that is overloaded with power lines.
+Shock can be caused by falling into machinery or being in a vehicle overloaded with power lines.
 These dangers are common in many industrial and commercial settings.

 Severe electric shock can cause damage to the nervous system, muscles, and tissues.
 If the shock is strong enough, it may result in paralysis.
 Muscle twitching, internal bleeding, and cardiac problems can occur.

 High voltage can also be dangerous.
 A person’s heart can be damaged, and the nervous system can be destroyed.

 Typically, a high-voltage shock is fatal.
 However, a low overcurrent can cause a more serious burn.
 Low voltages are also a serious hazard.

 If you receive an electric shock, the first thing to do is to disconnect the power supply.
 Ensure you do not touch the victim until the power is off.

 Once the power has been turned off, you should seek medical attention.
 You should also check your pulse.
 After that, you should call 911.

 An arc flash is a rapid release of energy that can be deadly.
 The most common cause of arc flashes is equipment that has been damaged.
 But a person can also be the cause.

 Arc flashes occur when an electric current travels through the air.
 The flash’s intensity depends on the current quantity and distance from the source of the arc.

 There are two basic types of arc flashes.
 First is the flash that travels to the ground.
 This is not a danger in itself but it does travel to the air, which is more dangerous.